Posted: February 8, 2012

 - Mineral dusts kaolin clay sold as Surround, repel and/or irritate insects and disrupt feeding and egg laying.
 Maryland research showed that Surround applied alone or in combination with sulfur, Azera or Trilogy provided 55-86 % stink bug control.
 Residue from Surround may not be acceptable for some fresh market crops.

-In conclusion, Galen provided the following suggestions for improving the efficacy of organic insecticides:
+In order to improve the efficacy of your organic insecticides:

 - Use 50 -100 gallons of spray solution to ensure good plant coverage.